robwalker367/stack-cup-experiment/README.md

 See [here](https://letmegooglethat.com/?q=Stack+cup+rules) for the full rules of stack cup.
 A brief summary follows.

 _n_ players stand in a circle around a table. _c_ cups with ping pong balls (the ping pong balls always stay with the cups) are distributed as equally as possible among the players (usually _c_ is 2, but for large games can be 3).
 A game is won by a player "stacking" one of the cups into another players cup.
-The game is divided into rounds, and each round the players with one of the cups attempts to bounce the ping pong ball off of the table and into their cup.
+The game is divided into rounds, and each round each player with a cup tries to bounce their ping pong ball off of the table and into their cup.
 If the ball lands in their cup, three things can happen:
 1. If the player-who-made-the-shot is to the left of the player who has another cup, then the player-who-made-the-shot can stack their cup in the cup of the player to their right.
 The game ends.
 2. If it was the player-who-made-the-shot's first time shooting the ball into the cup after having received the cup, then the player-who-made-the-shot can pass their cup to any player they choose.
 3. Otherwise, the player-who-made-the-shot passes the cup to the player to their right.